The Projects and Construction Review: Qatar

-The MME is the competent authorities for environmental protection matters.
+The MME is the competent authority for environmental protection matters.
 There are a number of environmental laws, of which the following are the most relevant:

-- Law No. 30 of 2002: Law of Environment Protection and the executive regulations made under it.
-These provide that all plans for public or private development projects must be submitted to the authorities for approval;
+- Law No. 30 of 2002 on environment protection and the executive regulations made under it provide that all plans for public or private development projects must be submitted to the authorities for approval;

-- Law No. 4 of 1983 (as amended) concerning Exploitation and Protection of Aquatic Life in Qatar.
-This prohibits certain harmful discharges into internal waters without approval; and
+- Law No. 4 of 1983 (as amended) concerning the exploitation and protection of aquatic life in Qatar prohibits certain harmful discharges into internal waters without approval; and

-- Law No. 8 of 2017 regulating Maritime Business in the Water of the State of Qatar provides that both Qatari and non-Qatari ships may not engage in maritime business in Qatari waters unless they have obtained a licence from the competent department in accordance with the provisions of this Law.
+- Law No. 8 of 2017 regulating the maritime business in the waters of Qatar prohibits both Qatari and non-Qatari ships from engaging in maritime business in Qatari waters unless they have obtained a licence from the competent department in accordance with the provisions of the Law.

 Environmental protection is gaining more importance in Qatar, and the role of the environmental authorities is expanding, especially in the approval process of construction projects.
 Environmental impact assessments may be required for some projects.